Workday AI Compliance: What HR Teams Need to Know in 2026

 The problem: Workday's AI is so integrated that HR teams often don't know which features involve machine learning.
 "Skills Match" sounds like a keyword search—but it's actually ML-powered scoring.

 The fix: Audit your Workday configuration with Workday support or a consultant.
 Document exactly which AI/ML features are active.
+Schedule annual reviews to catch new AI integrations from Workday updates.

 ❌ Pitfall 2: Over-Reliance on Match Scores